DEFNA/foundation/bylaws.md

 A person elected to fill a vacancy as provided by this Section shall hold office until the next annual election of the board of directors or until his or her death, resignation, or removal from office.

-If a director is absent, without notice and without designating a proxy for three regular meetings all in separate months in a four month period, a vote will automatically be held in the next meeting of directors to consider removal of the director from the board.
+If a director is absent without giving notice or designating a proxy for three regular meetings all in separate months in a four month period, a vote will automatically be held in the next meeting of directors to consider removal of the director from the board.

 ### SECTION 18.
 NONLIABILITY OF DIRECTORS ###